tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 ## Installing Importmap Laravel

 To get things more interesting, let's install an alternative frontend setup that doesn't require having Node and NPM locally.
-We could stick with Vite, but I found it's "Hot Module Replacement" feature not that great when working with Turbo.
+We could stick with Vite, but I found the "Hot Module Replacement" feature not that great when working with Turbo.
 Feel free to skip this part of the tutorial if you want to keep using Vite.

-We'll use [Importmap Laravel](https://github.com/tonysm/importmap-laravel) to handle the JS side of things:
+We'll use [Importmap Laravel](https://github.com/tonysm/importmap-laravel) to handle the JS side of our frontend:

 ```bash
 composer require tonysm/importmap-laravel